- Steps Leading to Adoption by the United Nations

 - Further Reading

 Notwithstanding the widespread adoption of the Convention, genocide has continued to plague the world community.
-One website, The Combat Genocide Association, lists ten genocides since 1971:
+The website Promise lists eleven genocides since 1962.
+Another website, The Combat Genocide Association (available through the Wayback Machine), listed ten genocides beginning in 1971:

 - Bangladesh 1971